ColdFreak/mysite/content/posts/deep-learning-memo.md

 - You can actually use a linear model to fit nonlinear data.
 A simple  way to do this is to add powers of each feature as new features, then train a linear model on this extended set of features.
 This technique is called `Polymonial Regression`

+- t-Distributed Stochastic Neighbor Embedding (`t-SNE`) is a non-linear technique for dimensionality reduction that is particularly well suited for the visualization of high-dimensional datasets.
+It is extensively applied in image processing, NLP, genomic data and speech processing.

 ### Statistic